 What are examples of the 7 types of topic sentence?

-This is the third and final lesson about Topic Sentences.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Topic Sentences.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the key aspects of effective topic sentences